 Hematology and Oncology Patient Care

-The Pauline Allen Gill Center for Cancer and Blood Disorders, formerly known as the Center for Cancer and Blood Disorders (CCBD), at Children’s Medical Center Dallas is the clinical site for pediatric hematology and oncology care at UT Southwestern.
+The Pauline Allen Gill Center for Cancer and Blood Disorders at Children’s Health℠ Children’s Medical Center Dallas is the clinical site for pediatric hematology and oncology care at UT Southwestern.
 The largest program of its kind in North Texas and across most of the middle United States, the Gill Center is internationally known for its excellence in patient care, education, clinical and laboratory research, and patient advocacy.

 Clinical Programs in Hematology and Oncology